-Tax expense (continuing operations)
+Tax benefit/(expense) (continuing operations)

 2022 2021

-€n • €m
+€m €m

 Current tax 57 28

-Deferred tax (14 (78)
+Deferred tax (14) (78)

-Current year deferred taxes (81 (39)
+Current year deferred taxes (81) (39)

 Adjustment in respect of prior years deferred taxes 67 (2)

 Effect of change in tax rate on deferred taxes (37)

-Year ended 31 Dec 43 (50)
+Total tax benefit/(expense) for the year 43 (50)

 HSBC Continental Europe's profits are taxed at different rates depending on the country in which the profits arise.
 The key applicable corporate income tax rate is France.
-The 2020 Finances Law ('Loi de Finances') had reviewed the trend of the gradual decrease of the corporate income tax rate and confirmed the entry into force of the applicable tax rate of 25% as from fiscal year 2022.
+The 2020 Finances Law ('Loi de Finances') had reviewed the trend of the gradual decrease of the corporate income tax rate and confirmed the entry into force of the applicable tax rate of 25 per cent as from fiscal year 2022.
 The applicable corporate income tax rate for fiscal year 2021 was 27.5 per cent.
 The social contribution on profit (CSB at 3.3 per cent of the corporate income tax) is maintained and is added to the corporate income tax.
-Consequently, the applicable tax rate for fiscal year 2022 is 25.83 per cent (2021: 28.41 per cent).
+Consequently, the applicable tax rate for the tax consolidation group for fiscal year 2022 is 25.83 per cent (2021: 28.41 per cent).
+The other subsidiaries and international branches calculate their tax at the rates applicable in their respective countries.